 Afghanistan: Vote on the Mandate of the Monitoring Team Supporting the 1988 Sanctions Committee*

-This morning (16 December), the Security Council is expected to vote on a draft resolution renewing the mandate of the Monitoring Team supporting the 1988 Afghanistan Sanctions Committee.
+Tomorrow morning (14 December), the Security Council is expected to vote on a draft resolution renewing the mandate of the Monitoring Team supporting the 1988 Afghanistan Sanctions Committee, which was last renewed by resolution 2665 of 16 December 2022.

-*Post-script: On 16 December, the Security Council unanimously adopted resolution 2665, renewing the mandate of the Monitoring Team supporting the 1988 Afghanistan Sanctions Committee for one year.
+*Post-script: On 14 December the Council unanimously adopted resolution 2716, which renewed the mandate of the Monitoring Team supporting the 1988 Afghanistan Sanctions Committee for one year.